dimenerno/dimenerno.github.io/_posts/2025-06-02-wittgenstein-conant-en.md

 ---
 layout: post
 title: "Are Logically Alien Beings Possible?
-Descartes, Kant, Frege, and the Tractus Logico-Philosophicus"
+Descartes, Kant, Frege, and the Tractus"
 date: 2025-06-02
-tags: ["Philosophy", "Logic", "Philosophy Of Language"]
+tags: ["Philosophy", "Logic", "Philosophy of Language"]
 related:
 lang: en
 ---

 > This post was machine translated and has not yet been proofread.
 It may contain minor errors or unnatural expressions.
 Proofreading will be done in the near future.

 > This article is a summary of <a href="/public/Search for Logically Alien Thought.pdf">James Conant, _The Search for Logically Alien Thought: Descartes, Kant, Frege, and the_ Tractatus (1991)</a>.
-Content in parentheses represents the author's supplementary remarks (i.e., speculation).
+THe post includes the author's supplementary remarks.

 ## Abstract